BrendonPierson/js-102-Quiz/README.md

 NSS Quiz 7/28/2015

 User can input integers separated by commas.
-when the user clicks submit or hits enter, the numbers that are larger than 25 are sorted then added to the DOM.
+When the user clicks submit or hits enter, the numbers that are larger than 25 are sorted then added to the DOM.
 Ugly colors were part of the assignment.